A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Quibus mixti confunduntur ululatus flentium.

-The roaring of lions is there, the hissing of serpents,
+There is the roaring of lions, the hissing of serpents,

-With which are mixed, they intermingle with, the wailing of those who are weeping.
+With which are mixed the wailing of those who are weeping.

 17.